-Injuries to the acetabular labrum can occur from chronic trauma due to repetitive hip motion or from acute trauma as, for example, from a direct blow to the hip or a violent motion of the hip.
+Injuries to the acetabular labrum (or an acetabular labrum tear) can occur from chronic trauma due to repetitive hip motion or from acute trauma as, for example, from a direct blow to the hip or a violent motion of the hip.
 Femoroacetabular impingement (FAI) also has been associated with the development of hip labrum tears and with articular cartilage injury.

 Diagnosis of Acetabular Labrum Tears

 Signs and symptoms of an acetabular labrum injury (labral tear) include pain accompanying hip motion, occasional pain in the hip at night or during daily activities, decreased range of motion and loss of strength in the hip.

 Treatment of Hip Labral Tears

 In the above video, Dr. Carreira speaks with the local Miami news about hip arthroscopy treatments.

 Repair of an acetabular labrum tear (labral tear) also has been termed refixation or reattachment.
 Debridement refers to the “cleaning up” or removal of torn tissue, with the goal of leaving a stable rim of healthy tissue.
 The labrum can be damaged in many different ways, including by degeneration, instability, radial tears, longitudinal tears, detachment from the rim, and a combination of these.
 The indications for repair versus debridement of these different types of tears are not entirely clear.
 However, there is increasing evidence to support improved success with repair versus debridement.